 Some West African cultures from which Black Americans came did practice matrilineality.
 Therefore, women did possess some influence in society and family life.
 Nevertheless, patriarchy dominated the economy, ideology, and government in precolonial Africa too.

 Slavery perpetually disrupted Black families.
-While the nation recognized the marriages of free Blacks, slaveowners viewed enslaved marriages as mostly ceremonial.
+While the nation recognized the marriages of free Black people, slaveowners viewed enslaved marriages as mostly ceremonial.
 They often sold families apart.
 After the end of the slave trade, breeding programs centered on Black women intensified.
-Thus, historically slavery forced Blacks to conceive of family through extended rather than nuclear ties.
+Thus, historically slavery forced Black people to conceive of family through extended rather than nuclear ties.

-Even when marriage increased among Blacks after the Civil War, Black women traditionally worked outside the home.
+Even when marriage increased among Black people after the Civil War, Black women traditionally worked outside the home.
 Later on, economic policy and law enforcement eroded the fortunes of Black men.
 This left Black women the primary breadwinner in many households.

 Therefore, starting with myth of Black matriarchy, society tends to mischaracterize the the experience of Black single mothers in America.
 Think twice before spreading this disinformation too!